-Michael Jackson Estate IRS Lawsuit Continues As MJ’s 2017 Net Worth Grows Again
+Michael Jackson Estate IRS Lawsuit Continues, As Jackson’s 2017 Net Worth Grows Again

 “The music of the greatest entertainer that ever lived, Michael Jackson, is in the hands of the number one publishing company in the world.
 We had to beat off every competitor.”

 Without the Sony deals, the Michael Jackson estate would still continue to make money with royalties and licensing from other projects.
-For instance, Slate reported in late July that Michael Jackson’s “Thriller” was a part of a 2017 Comic Con trailer for the upcoming Season 2 of Stranger Things.
+Slate reported in late July that Michael Jackson’s “Thriller” was a part of a 2017 Comic-Con trailer for the upcoming Season 2 of Stranger Things.

 Michael Jackson fans can also find that any rare item related to him could end up being auctioned for unimaginable sums.
-For example, a previously unreleased recording of Michael Jackson on a disc titled “Bible” will be auctioned in 2017 with a starting bid of $50,000, according to Rolling Stone.
+A previously unreleased recording of Michael Jackson on a disc titled “Bible” will be auctioned in 2017 with a starting bid of $50,000, according to Rolling Stone.

 [Feature Image by MJ Kim/Getty Images]